 The Integrity Commissioner will not accept complaints relating to incidents which occurred before February 22, 2017.

-1. within 60 days after the date of conduct giving rise to the complaint; or
+1. within 60 days after the date of the conduct giving rise to the complaint.

 In a municipal election year, the Integrity Commissioner will not accept any complaints during the campaign period.
-The “campaign period” means:
+The “campaign period” is defined as follows:

 1. in a general election begins on May 1 in the year of the election and ends on the start of the new term of Council as defined in Section 18(1) of The City of Winnipeg Charter; and